EVPN-VXLAN Configuration

 Configure Port Groups

-The SFP28 ports in the Aruba 8325-48Y8C switches (JL624A and JL625A) are organized into four groups of 12 ports each, and the SFP28 ports on the Aruba 10000-48Y6C switches (R8P13A and R8P14A) are organized into 12 groups of four ports each.
-The SFP28 ports for both switch models default to a speed of 25 Gb/s and must be set manually to 10 Gb/s, if required.
+The SFP28 ports on the Aruba 10000-48Y6C switches (R8P13A and R8P14A) are organized into 12 groups of four ports each.
+The SFP28 default port speed is 25 Gb/s and must be set manually to 10 Gb/s, if required.
+Port groups can be configured on CX 8325, 8360, 10000, and 9300S series switches.

 Step 1 On the Configuration menu, select Ports > Ports.